Phoenix Motorcycle Accident Attorney Protecting the Rights of Motorcycle Injury Victims in Arizona

 We can appreciate just how exhilarating it can be to ride a motorcycle, as Greg Lyon, a founding partner of our firm, is an avid motorcyclist who loves to get his bike out on the roads in Phoenix and throughout the state.
-As a fellow biker, Greg shares the frustration bikers feel when a collision occurs and people are quick to blame the motorcyclist rather than the other driver who may be actually at fault for the accident.
+As a fellow biker and Phoenix accident attorney, Greg shares the frustration bikers feel when a collision occurs and people are quick to blame the motorcyclist rather than the other driver who may be actually at fault for the accident.
 If you have been injured in a motorcycle accident due to the negligence, recklessness, or intentional acts of another, then you may be entitled to recover damages pursuant to Arizona law.

 Special Note From Motorcyclist and Personal Injury Attorney, Greg Lyon